rhysmoggs/ms4-morgan-and-co/README.md

 ### - Wishlist page
 <img src="docs/screenshots/wishlist.png">

-Th Wishlist page is where the users Wishlist items are stored.
+The Wishlist page is where the users Wishlist items are stored.
 Users would have to click 'Add to Wishlist' button on items on the product page to be able to add products here.
 Every user has the choice to create their own Wishlist and add all items from the website to their own Wishlist.
 It is a feature that allows users to keep tracks on current products and allows for them to easily find the products they would be interested in purchasing.
 Only registered users can view this page.
 The features include:
 - Page title, including the users username at the top of the page.
-- A message informing user that their Wishlist is empty if no products currently in it.
+- A message informing user that their Wishlist is empty if no products are currently in it.
 Clickable 'Products Page' link directs user to main products page.
 - A message at the top informing the registered user of how many items are in their Wishlist.
-- A list of items with relevant image, name, price besides each one.
+- A list of items with relevant image, name, price beside each one.
 - A 'Remove from Wishlist' button.
 When clicked, this will ask the user if they wish to confirm or cancel the action of removing the item from their wishlist.
 If they confirm, the item will be removed and the Wishlist to reflect this.
 Cancel button click will stop this action.

 ### - My Profile page